braun-steven/dfi-tensorflow/README.md

 ![](./misc/loss.gif)

-Where `z` is the new image, `phi` is the mapping into deep feature space, `alpha` is a scalar and `w` is the deep feature vector of the target feature.
+Where `z` is the new image, `x` is the input image, `phi` is the mapping into deep feature space, `alpha` is a scalar and `w` is the deep feature vector of the target feature.

 ## Examples